nobody43/zabbix-smartmontools/README.md

 Verbose mode.
 Does not detaches or prints LLD.
 Lists all items sent to zabbix-sender, also it is possible to see sender output in this mode.
 <br /><br />

-Note: before scripts would work, zabbix server must first discover available items.
+> **Note**: before scripts would work, zabbix server must first discover available items.
 It is done in 12 hour cycles by default.
 You can temporary decrease this parameter for testing in `template -> Discovery -> SMART disk discovery -> Update interval`.
 In this monitoring solution update interval must not be less than 80 seconds.

 These scripts were tested to work with following configurations:
+- Debian 11 / Server (5.0, 6.0) / Agent 4.0 / Python 3.9
+- Ubuntu 22.04 / Server (5.0, 6.0) / Agent 5.0 / Python 3.10
+- Windows Server 2012 / Server 6.0 / Agent 4.0 / Python (3.7, 3.11)
+- Windows 10 / Server 6.0 / Agent 4.0 / Python (3.10, 3.11)
+- Windows 7 / Server 6.0 / Agent 4.0 / Python (3.4, 3.7, 3.8)
 - Centos 7 / Zabbix 3.0 / Python 3.6
-- Debian 9 / Zabbix 3.0 / Python 3.5
-- Ubuntu 17.10 / Zabbix 3.0 / Python 3.6
 - FreeBSD 10.3 / Zabbix 3.0 / Python 3.6
 - Windows XP / Zabbix 3.0 / Python 3.4
-- Windows 7 / Zabbix 3.0 / Python (3.4, 3.7, 3.8)
-- Windows Server 2012 / Zabbix 3.0 / Python 3.7

 ## Updating
 Overwrite scripts and UserParameters.
 If UserParameters were changed - agent restart is required.
 If template had changed from previous version - update it in zabbix web interface [marking](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/template-updating.png) all `Delete missing` checkboxes.

-Note: low values in php settings `/etc/httpd/conf.d/zabbix.conf` may result in request failure.
+> **Note**: low values in php settings `/etc/httpd/conf.d/zabbix.conf` may result in request failure.
 Especially `php_value memory_limit`.

 ## FAQ
 Q: Trigger fires when it clearly shouldn't.<br>